Beau Sabreur: Music

 The sound version of the film featured a theme song entitled "Desert Stars" which was composed by Edward Lockton and Frank Tours.
 A second song, "Thinking of You," by Joseph Grey (words) and Allie Moore (music), was also featured on the soundtrack.

 Production

 Beau Sabreur was filmed on location in Guadalupe, California, in Red Rock Canyon State Park in Cantil, California, and in Yuma, Arizona.

+Current status

+Beau Sabreur is a lost film.
+No prints are known to survive.